May 29, 2014

 However the bank will assess your monthly repayment as $20,000 X 3% = $600.

 The result is that even though you might never use the card, and only pay $10 per month in payments, the bank will assume your monthly repayments are $600, which is added to your other commitments when assessing your loan application.

-One of the other common myths that I hear about from Scarborough and Osborne Park mortgage customers is that financing a current car loan onto your home loan will allow you to save in interest.
+One of the other common myths that we hear about from our Perth mortgage customers is that financing a current car loan onto your home loan will allow you to save in interest.